Core Module Information

 Description of module content:

 Festivals and events are products of their environments: cultural, social, economic, political and historical.
-Extensive use of international case study material, theoretical models and the development of a broad understanding of these environmental factors will inform greater understanding of the contexts in which festivals and events are conceived and managed in key regions of the world.
-The role of policy creation, strategic and managerial responses to it and the relative success of their implementation will develop students' ability to analyse and critically reflect on an increasingly globally important sector.
+Extensive use of international case study material, theoretical models and the development of a broad understanding of these environmental factors will give you an opportunity to develop a deeper understanding of the contexts in which festivals and events are conceived and managed.
+The role of strategic planning and managerial responses to it, and the relative success of their implementation, will develop your ability to analyse and critically reflect on an increasingly globally important sector.
+This module is also an opportunity to consolidate, and where appropriate introduce, your knowledge of a range of conceptual themes from the event studies literature.

 Learning Outcomes for module:

-LO1: Critically engage with contemporary theoretical, conceptual and comparative analyses of festivals and events.
+LO1: Critically engage with contemporary theoretical and conceptual analyses of festivals and events.

-LO2: Identify and critically examine key environmental contexts affecting the operating environments and management of festivals and events, both domestic and international.
+LO2: Identify and critically examine key environmental considerations affecting the operating environments and management of festivals and events.

 LO3: Analyse and critically reflect upon strategic approaches to festival and event management.